Skip to Main Content

 Own experiences.

-My uncle Isak, father and neighbors, as well as visitors and passersby who always could stop for a chat back when time still didn’t pass so quickly.
+My uncle Isak, my father and neighbors, as well as visitors and passersby who always could stop for a chat back when time still didn’t pass so quickly.

 Special thanks to: